-The Louisville cholera epidemic of 1832 took many lives and left many children as orphans.
-During that time, a handful of German Catholics, recognizing the grave need to care for these children, formed the St. Joseph Catholic Orphan Society, in 1849.
+The Louisville cholera epidemic of 1832 left many children orphaned and without support.
+Recognizing the grave need to care for these children, a local group of German-American Catholics formed St. Joseph Catholic Orphan Society in 1849.

 The Society built its first home in 1850, but increasing numbers of children needing care prompted several locations before settling at the present site in Crescent Hill in 1885.

 Notre Dame Sisters from Milwaukee administered the Home from 1865 – 1897.
 The Ursuline Sisters of Louisville became administrators and staffed the home from 1897 until 1972.
 Since then, St. Joe’s continues to serve children, but under individual administrators hired by the Society’s Board of Trustees.